NethermindEth/warp/README.md

 # Warp

-Warp brings Ethereum Virtual Machine to StarkNet, making it possible to run Ethereum [Smart Contracts](https://ethereum.org/en/developers/docs/smart-contracts/) as StarkNet contracts.
+Warp brings the Ethereum Virtual Machine to StarkNet, making it possible to run Ethereum [Smart Contracts](https://ethereum.org/en/developers/docs/smart-contracts/) as StarkNet contracts.

 # Installation

 You'll need to install Cairo first.
-Make sure your using a python venv with python 3.7.
+Make sure you're using a python venv with python 3.7.
 Cairo depends on GMP, which can be installed with `sudo apt install -y libgmp3-dev` or `brew install gmp` if you're on Mac.
 You'll need to install the following too:
 ```
 pip install ecdsa fastecdsa sympy
 ```